uniphil/timekeep/README.md

 - maybe collect stats on user agents => eventually just try to estimate how many visits are bots
 - consider not adding ips to the bloom if DNT=1
+- generate little svg graphs for timeseries

 notes:

 - uniques and new visitor counts are based on IP addresses, which may be used by more than one person, so they are an upper bound.
 - if any intermediate servers ignore the cache headers and don't let the request get back to the service, those visitors will be missed.
 - any browser extension might start blocking this.
+- host and path are parsed from the Referer header -- browsers that don't include this won't be counted.
 - ip addresses aren't actually stored, just bloom filters tuned for 10k addresses at 3% false-positive. so, it should under-count by less than 3% if you have less than 10000 folks visiting, or by some amount more than 3% if you have more.
     - this isn't a promise or probably important, but this uncertainty does mean: "computer at ip X visited this website" might always be false, and "computer at ip X did not visit this website" also always might be false.